 Shopify 30-Day Free Trial

 In the past, new merchants would get a 30-day trial immediately after signing up for a Shopify account.
-But back in 2019, Shopify removed this one-month free trial and replaced it with the current 14-day.
+But back in 2019, Shopify removed this one-month free trial and replaced it with the 14-day trial.

-However, sometimes Shopify may run promotions which give you access to a longer trial.
+However, sometimes Shopify may run promotions that give you access to a longer trial.
 You can do a quick check by visiting their free trial landing page.

 Shopify 44-Day Trial